silverfox80/react-seasons/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-NOTICE:
+NOTICE:<br />
-In Package.json a certificate have been specified for https:
+In Package.json a certificate have been specified for https:<br />
-"start": "HTTPS=true SSL_CRT_FILE=../.cert/cert.pem SSL_KEY_FILE=../.cert/privkey.pem react-scripts start"
+"start": "HTTPS=true SSL_CRT_FILE=../.cert/cert.pem SSL_KEY_FILE=../.cert/privkey.pem react-scripts start"<br />
-update this line to the following if https is not needed:
+update this line to the following if https is not needed:<br />
-"start": "react-scripts start"
+"start": "react-scripts start"<br />

 ### `npm test`